Yellow Flag Iris Pond Plant - Care & Grow Guide

 This positioning ensures the root is well spaced to spread across the entire planting container.
 For best results, do not use bagged potting mix or similar lightweight soil – they end up floating and clouding your pond water.

-The planting container should be placed on the planting shelf at about 6 inches into the water.
+The planting container should be placed on a contained planting shelf at about 6 inches into the water.
+Do not plant yellow flag iris directly into natural pond banks or wetland edges, because rhizomes and seeds can escape and become difficult to remove.

 Yellow Flag Iris Care Guide